archiezhao/AccountBook/README.md

 -addCategory: Add a category to the database, a category must associate with a user.
 -deleteCategory: Delete a category from the database and CLEAR ALL CONTENTS FOR THIS CATEGORY.

-Transaction (A transaction you made, can be either "debit" or "credit", it helps you keep track of the money you spent or earned)
+Transaction (A transaction you made, can be either "debit" or "credit", it helps you keep track of the money you spent or earned):
 -addTransaction: Add a transaction to the database, a transaction must associate with a user and a category.
 -updateTransaction: Update each field of an existing transaction.
 -deleteTransaction: Delete a transaction from the database.